MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/automate-vendor-payment-proposal.md

 Payment proposal automations don't automatically post the payments.
 Therefore, you can continue to use any validation and workflow processes that you currently use to approve the payments that are created.

 > [!NOTE]
-> You need to enable the **Vendor payment proposal automation** feature in the **Feature management** workspace in order to use the following features.
+> The **Vendor payment proposal automation** feature must be enabled in Feature management to utilize this functionality.

 ## Define the occurrence of vendor payment proposals